Networks of Causal Abstractions: A Sheaf-theoretic Framework: Background

-Notice that an $\abst$-abstraction simultaneously maps variables via the structural function $\amap$ and values through the function $\alphamap{\myendogenous}$. \emph{Interventional consistency} (IC, \cite{rubenstein2017causal,rischel2020category,beckers2019abstracting}) is a common requirement for CA. In words, we obtain equivalent intervention outcomes \emph{(i)} either by intervening on the low-level model and then abstracting or, \emph{(ii)} by abstracting to the high-level model and then intervening in an equivalent fashion.
+Intuitively, an \abst-abstraction specifies how relevant endogenous variables in the low-level are aggregated at the high-level via a surjective structural map, and how their values correspond to those of the high-level via modular functions. \emph{Interventional consistency} (IC) is a common requirement for CA. In words, we obtain equivalent outcomes \emph{(i)} either by intervening on the low-level model and then abstracting or, \emph{(ii)} by abstracting to the high-level model and then intervening in an equivalent fashion.
+An important class of IC abstractions are the \emph{constructive abstractions}, implying a clustering of the low-level variables into the high-level and a map between exogenous variables as well \citep{beckers2019abstracting}.
+In our work, we focus on \emph{constructive linear causal abstractions} (CLCAs, \citealp{massidda2024learning,d2025causal}), where \emph{(i)} all low-level variables are relevant, \emph{(ii)} $\B^\top \in \{0,1\}^{h,\ell}$ encodes a structural disjoint partitioning of $\ell$ low-level variables $\myendogenous^\ell$ into $h$ high-level $\myendogenous^h$, and \emph{(iii)} $\V^\top \in \reall^{h \times \ell}$ specifies mappings between outcomes, whose nonzero entries are determined by ones in $\B^\top$.

-An important class of such well-behaved abstractions is \emph{constructive linear causal abstractions} (CLCAs, \cite{massidda2024learning,beckers2019abstracting}), where \emph{(i)} all low-level variables are relevant $\Rset=\datalow$, \emph{(ii)} $\amap = \B^\top \in \{0,1\}^{h,\ell}$ encodes a structural disjoint partitioning of the low-level variables $\myendogenous^\ell$ into the high-level $\myendogenous^h$, and \emph{(iii)} by linearity $\alphamap{\myendogenous} = \V^\top \in \reall^{h \times \ell}$, whose nonzero entries are determined by ones in $\B^\top$.
-Throughout, we denote CLCA simply by $\langle \B^\top, \V^\top \rangle$.
-Recently, D'Acunto et al \cite{d2025causal} introduced the \emph{semantic embedding principle} (SEP).
-The SEP implies that going from the high-level model \scmhigh to the low-level model \scmlow and then abstracting back to \scmhigh allows for perfect reconstruction of CK.
+Recently, \cite{d2025causal} introduced the \emph{semantic embedding principle} (SEP).
+Intuitively, SEP implies that going from the high-level model \scmhigh to the low-level model \scmlow and then abstracting back to \scmhigh allows for perfect reconstruction of CK.
+Importantly, for CLCA, a principled way to satisfy SEP is via the geometry of the Stiefel manifold: